MSF Open Letter to ASEAN Governments: Don’t trade away health

 Millions of lives are at stake.
 We thank you for your attention and are available for further discussion and information.

-Dr. Joanne Liu International President, Médecins Sans Frontières
+Sincerely, Dr Joanne Liu, International President, Médecins Sans Frontières

 Examples of new TPP Intellectual Property obligations that will keep medicines prices high